Under the Sale and Supply of Alcohol Act 2012, from 18 December 2013, a new system for considering alcohol licensing applications takes place.

 Any Local Alcohol Policy

-The joint New Plymouth District Council and Stratford District Council Local Alcohol Policy has recently been adopted.
-The majority of the policy will not come into effect until 28 February 2017 with full implementation in May 2017.
+The joint New Plymouth District Council and Stratford District Council Local Alcohol Policy has been adopted.
 A copy of the Local Alcohol Policy can be found here.

 The Design and layout of premises